hasibzunair/randomfun/Linear_Regression/README.md

 ## Intro
-Implementation of linear regression using gradient descent as first order optimization strategy.
+Implementation of gradient descent to solve a linear regression problem as first order optimization strategy.

 ## Dependencies